jamesrseal/seafarers/README.md

 [Abandoned Seafarers Dashboard](https://abandoned-seafarers.herokuapp.com/)

-## How to use the scripts
+## About the Code
-Below are a list of the main scripts I used to create this dashboard
+Below are a list of the main scripts I wrote to create this dashboard

 ### [seafarers_scrape2.py](https://github.com/jamesrseal/seafarers/blob/master/seafarers_scrape2.py)
 Using the great web scraping library [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) I scraped the ILO website and put the information into a python dictionary.
 Currently, if I want to get the latest data I need to manually run this script.
 In the future I'm interested in scheduling this but want to understand the load it will put on the ILO database.